oracle-livelabs/security/database/story/story-hack/story-hack.md

     </copy>
     ```

-8. Copy the SQL Injection query, **paste it directly into the field "Position"** on the Search form on both Web App and tick the "Debug" checkbox
+8. Copy the SQL Injection query, **paste it directly into the field "Position"** on the Search form on both Web App and tick the "Debug" checkbox.

     ![HR App - SQL Injection](./images/hack-lab2a-06.png "HR App - SQL Injection")